Om word bound: The meaning of Om

 Who blatantly stares at Dolores’s thighs

-One of those rare books that’s required high school reading and also widely censored, many believed The Catcher in the Rye to be part of communist plot when it came it in 1951.
+One of those rare books that is required high school reading and also widely censored, many believed The Catcher in the Rye to be part of communist plot when it came it in 1951.
 In fact, J. D. Salinger had no affiliations with the communist party, although he did practice yoga and hinduism for many years.

 Holden Caulfield